heavencandle/kubig_ML/README.md

         - instance based: learns the example by heart(memorize), generalizes to new cases based on similarity
         - model based: learns model, decides based on model

+### Model Tuning and Measurements
 4. parameters - learning rate
     - learning rate= how fast model hould adapt to change
     - high: rapidly adapt to new data, but tend to quickly forget the old data
     - low: have more inertia. learn more slowly, less sensitive to noise

-5. utility function / cost funciton
+5. Measurements: utility function / cost funciton
     - utility function(fitness function): how **good** the model is
     - cost function: how **bad** the model is

+6. train, validation, test set
+    - generalization error: error rate on new case
+    - **model selection: select the model and hyperparameters that perform best on the validation set.** After final model is selected, train hyperparameters on the full training set and measure generalized error on the test set
+    - cross validation: the training set is split into complementary subsets, and each model i trained against a different combination of subsets and validated against the remaining parts. (_e.g. splitted training set A, B, C. train w/ A&B and validate on C. train w/ A&C and validate on B and so on_)

+### Possible Problems
-6. Data driven problems
+7. Data driven problems
     1. insufficiency
     2. nonrepresentative(e.g. sampling bias)
     3. poor-quality
     4. irrelevant features ---> feature selection / feature extraction

-7. Overfitting : the model performs well on the training data, but does not generalize well(=underperform on the test data). **happens when the models is too complex relative to the amount and noisiness of the training data.**
+8. Overfitting : the model performs well on the training data, but does not generalize well(=underperform on the test data). **happens when the models is too complex relative to the amount and noisiness of the training data.**
-    - solution:
+    - solution
     ```
-    1)simplify the model by selecting one with fewer prarmeters(e.g. a liear model rather than a high-degree polynomial model), reduce number of attributes
+    1)simplify the model by selecting one with fewer prarmeters, reduce number of attributes
+      (e.g. a liear model rather than a high-degree polynomial model)
     2)gather more training data
     3)reduce the noise in the training data(e.g. fix data errors,dand remove outliers)
     ```

-8. underfitting: when the model is too simple to learn the structure of data
+9. underfitting: when the model is too simple to learn the structure of data
     - solution
     ```
     1)select more complex model with more parameters